fouzdertech/business-suite-doc/document-management/upload-documents.md

 # Uploading Documents

-CloudOnex Business Suite provides robust document storage capabilities that allow you to securely store, organize, and share business documents with your team and customers.
+FouzderIT Business Suite provides robust document storage capabilities that allow you to securely store, organize, and share business documents with your team and customers.

 ### How to Upload Documents